lopezdsr/sql-query/sqlref/timeseries_develop.md

 - [Using a temporal join or align](/docs/services/sql-query?topic=sql-query-temporal_align)
   A temporal join produces a single array time series based on the observations of the two input time series.
   A temporal align produces two output time series with identical timeticks.
-In both cases, an interpolator is used to fill in missing values.
+In both cases, an interpolator is used to complete missing values.